dstreev/hive_llap_calculator/README.md

                         How many worker nodes in the cluster?
   -m MEMORY, --memory=MEMORY
                         How much memory does each worker node have (GB)?
+  -b AMBARI_BLUEPRINT, --ambari-blueprint=AMBARI_BLUEPRINT
+                        Use an Ambari Blueprint to pull configs.

   To specify credentials please use "-e" OR "-u" and "-p'":
     -u USER, --user=USER